khatri-manit/khatri-manit.github.io/LabGuide200.md

 ![](./images/thirdsqloutput.png)

-6. Same as step 3 and step 4.
+-  Same as the first two steps.
    In order to find the sales trend for each product in each day, enter the following sql statement in the fourth paragraph in the notebook editor-

         SELECT COUNT(PRODUCTS) AS NO,ORDER_NOW,PRODUCTS FROM L_MARKETBASKET WHERE PRODUCTS IN('BANANA','ORGANIC GARLIC','LIME','SEEDLESS RED GRAPES', 'ORGANIC LEMON') GROUP BY ORDER_NOW,PRODUCTS ORDER BY NO DESC FETCH NEXT 100 ROWS ONLY ;